-There are now close to 1 200 hydrogen refuelling stations (HRS) in operation globally, but the overall total grew only marginally in the past year, as the number of new HRS being opened was partially offset by station closures around the world (see Box 2.3), and older HRS were upgraded or replaced (Figure 2.11).
+There are now close to 1 200 hydrogen refuelling stations (HRS)16 in operation globally, but the overall total grew only marginally in the past year, as the number of new HRS being opened was partially offset by station closures around the world (see Box 2.3), and older HRS were upgraded or replaced (Figure 2.11).
 As in 2022, China had the largest number of stations in 2023, at over 400, followed by Europe, with 280, Korea at 180, and Japan with over 170.
 This pattern is reflected by stock growth from 2022 to date, with China adding more than 100 new stations, followed by Europe with over 45 additions and almost 60 in Korea.
 Over the past few years the stock of operating HRS in Japan has remained relatively constant and the country is now providing subsidies for the maintenance of ageing HRS, to continue to meet customer expectations.
 Korea has provided large subsidies to existing station owners to deal with the increasing cost of hydrogen in the country.
+In the United States, there were around 90 HRS in June 2024, but stock fell as low as 55 in 2023, with many stations being closed or temporarily out of service, although some new stations were added.

-&lt;sup>16 As of June 2024.
+16 As of June 2024.
 This includes only HRS for road mobility applications and excludes refuelling points for non-road applications, such as forklifts.
 There is higher level of uncertainty around HRS stock and additions in 2024 than in previous years due to the number of closures and differences in when various sources publish their figures.